Policies & Procedures

 Each student will be contacted with the e-mail address as given during the registration procedure, which must be the personal e-mail of the student.

-BBTI policy is to provide a safe, healthy and clean environment during practical sessions for students to be able to reach all learning outcomes.
+BBTI policy is to provide a safe, healthy and clean environment during practical sessions for students to be able to reach all learning outcomes and for award participants to be active in their own learning.

 The procedure is to have the Lecturer agree in principle about the facility resources before the start of an award and to state to the Head and administration that all required resources for learning are in place.
 If any resource is missing the Lecturer should inform the Head immediately to rectify matters.